LaurenceA/agent/README.md

 # Strange Loop Coding Agent
 *Warning: alpha quality code.
 Run at your own risk, ideally in a sandboxed environment.*

-This is a Python package for the Strange Loop Agent project.
+This is a Python package for the Strange Loop terminal-based coding agent.

 ## Installation
 To install this package, clone the repository and run: